 PREVENTIVE AND RESEARCH ACTIONS CONCERNING HEALTH POLICY

 The organisation has decided to set up preventive and research actions concerning health policy during the MARATHON DES SABLES.
-These actions are not designed to be substitutes for national and/or international regulations concerning anti- doping, but aim to strengthen the medical supervision that the organisation wishes for.
-They are managed jointly by the ITRA (International Trail Running Association), the Ultra Trail World Tour (UTWT) and the association Athletes For Transparency (AFT).
+These actions have neither the vocation nor the competence to be substitutes for national and international regulations concerning anti-doping, but aim to strengthen the medical supervision that the organisation wishes for.
+They are managed jointly by the ITRA (International Trail Running Association) and the association Athletes For Transparency (AFT).
 These actions are led by a Medical Commission consisting of doctors who can take advice from the experts of their choice and are, in particular, asked to give consultative advice to the race jury on the medical state of participants.

 Each runner is free to:

 1. Declare the following information to the medical commission: – any medical history and/or pathology in particular those which may increase risk during the sport